haiq70/dijkstra-algorithm/README.md

 Dijkstra is utilised in, including, but not limited to:
 - mapping and navigation - to find the shortest path from e.g., one city to another
 - social media networks - suggesting people who the user may know
-- telephone networks - directing phone calls through paths with the highest bandwidths.
+- telephone networks - directing phone calls through paths with the highest bandwidths
+- network routing - finding the optimal paths for transfer after packet switching.

 // Jakub Kwaśniak (haiq70)